learn-co-curriculum/data-types-readme/README.md

 **The Class Constructor:** Or, you can use the [`Hash.new` syntax](http://ruby-doc.org/core-2.2.0/Hash.html), which would create an empty hash, `{}`.

 ###Operating on Hashes
 There are many methods for operating on hashes and their individual key/value pairs.
-We will learn much more about them later, but you can preview some [here](http://ruby-doc.org/core-2.2.0/Hash.html).
+We will learn much more about them later, but you can preview some methods [here](http://ruby-doc.org/core-2.2.0/Hash.html).